brontosaurusrex/brontosaurusrex.github.io/index.md

  the manual approach to post-banging the Jessie, work in progress

-Warning: This is brainstorm and execution in single step, so consider this document experimental.
+Attention: This is brainstorm and execution in single step, so consider this document experimental.

 ## install Debian Jessie